-Members of the Care team
+Members of the Student Support Team

 - Guidance Counsellors

 - Home School Community Liaison Co-ordinator

 - Behaviour Support Teacher

-- SEN coordinator
+- SEN Coordinator

 Note: Any teacher may act as a relevant teacher if circumstances warrant it.

 When investigating an incident of bullying, it is imperative that discretion is used by the relevant teacher(s) in consultation with management.